 Contractor financial data – 7 years following the last payment made.
 Contractors includes any Candidate who we have placed and made a payment to.

 We will endeavour to permanently erase your personal data once it reaches the end of its retention period or where we receive a valid request from you to do so.
-However, some of your data may still exist within our systems.
-For our purposes, this data will be put beyond use, meaning that while it still exists on a system, it cannot be readily accessed by operational systems, processes or staff.
+Sometimes however, some of your personal data may need to be maintained for another legal purpose, and where this is so, this data will be put beyond use of all but senior staff for compliance with the legal purpose, meaning that while it still exists on a system, it cannot be readily accessed by operational systems, processes or non-senior staff.

-We do not carry out any automated profiling in our recruitment process.
+We do not carry out any solely automated decision making in our recruitment process.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.